Amazon Faves

 Historic Puerto Plata

-Cruisers wishing to venture outside the port often visit the historic district, which is a great free option.
+Cruisers wishing to venture outside the port often visit the historic district, a great free option.
 This area of Puerto Plata features the Paseo Dona Blanca, an Instagram-worthy Victorian pink alleyway, and the famous Umbrella Street.
 Fortunately, Umbrella Street, Paseo Dona Blanca, and the historic district are all just a short distance from Taino Bay.

-Be forewarned that these popular historic district attractions are chronically crowded but are great for a quick visit and photo opp, especially as they’re located so close to one another.
+Be forewarned that these popular historic district attractions are chronically crowded but great for a quick visit and photo opp, especially as they’re close to one another.
 They’re also just a stone’s throw away from the center of the historic town district, known as Central Park, or Parque Central, where there are beautiful buildings, most notable of which is the eye-catching St. Philip the Apostle Cathedral.

-Locals often populate the square with buckets of bird seed and accept tips from travelers who wish to feed the flocks of pigeons that populate the area.
+Locals often populate the square with buckets of birdseed and accept tips from travelers who wish to feed the flocks of pigeons that populate the area.
 Of all the things we did on a recent visit to Puerto Plata, feeding the pigeons and having them eat from her hand was the highlight for my 11-year-old kiddo.

 Ambar Museum